oracle-devrel/cd3-automation-toolkit/docs/knownbehaviour.md

  ![image](../images/tabs-2.png)

 **10.**
-When exporting Virtual Private Vault's Replica to terraform, after executing the *import_commands_kms.sh* script, the terraform plan indicates the creation of a new OCI vault replication resource.
+When exporting a Vault's Replica to terraform, after executing the *import_commands_kms.sh* script, the terraform plan indicates the creation of a new OCI vault replication resource.
 This happens because there is no terraform import command for replication resource.

 As a temporary work-around, open the *<prefix\>_kms_auto.tfvars* file and remove the *replica_region* parameter from the replica's source vault dictionary.
 This will allow users to add or modify other resources without creating a new replica.
 Check below image for reference.